zcash/zcash/doc/book/src/user/deprecation.md

    specifying `-allowdeprecated=none` on the command line when starting the node, or by including `allowdeprecated=none` as a line in the `zcash.conf` file.
-2. In the stage of deprecation, the feature will be disabled by default.
+2. In the next stage of deprecation, the feature will be disabled by default.
    Disabled features may be reenabled via use of the `-allowdeprecated` flag.
 3. In the third stage, the feature is fully removed and is no longer available.

-Features that enter Stage 1 in a particular release will be disabled by default after no less than than a single major-version release, or 3 minor-version releases, and features are only fully removed after two major-version releases.
+Features that enter Stage 1 in a particular release will be disabled by default after no fewer than 3 releases that update `zcashd`'s minor-version, and features will only be fully removed after a total of at least 6 minor-version updates.
-For example, a feature entering Stage 1 in release 5.0.0:

-  - Will be disabled by default in either release 5.3.0 or release 6.0.0, whichever comes first.
-  - Will be fully removed in release 7.0.0
+`zcashd`'s release schedule intends to produce a release that updates the minor version every 6 weeks, so deprecated features remain accessible by default for approximately 18 weeks, and then can be expected to be removed no less than 36 weeks after their initial deprecation.
+Deprecation and removal timelines might be extended beyond this on a case-by-case basis to satisfy user requirements.

 Currently Deprecated
 ====================